 What is the Healthiest Oil to Cook With?

 The answer will vary depending on whom you ask, but here is the truth.
 Most experts agree that the best oils to cook with are the ones that contain the least amount of saturated fat and trans fat.
 There are a few different oils that meet these criteria.
 Let’s take a look at some healthy cooking oils!
 The healthiest cooking oils are unrefined and unprocessed.
-Additionally, it is important to shop for organic oils if you can, because they are not likely to contain pesticides.
+Additionally, it is important to shop for organic oils if you can, because they are not likely to contain pesticides or heavy metals.
 They are also much more likely to be unrefined.

 Here is a list of the healthiest cooking oils: